 Planning for the inevitable: death and taxes

 Estate planning covers the transfer of property at death as well as a variety of other personal matters and may or may not involve tax planning.
-The core document most often associated with this process is your will.
+The core document most often associated with this process is a last will and testament, but most people are better served by a revocable living trust.

 Planning with retirement benefits